krestfield/certdog-scripts/automated-setup/README.md

 * An issuing CA with CRL and OCSP services configured
 * A TLS certificate profile
 * A CSR generator
-* A Certificate Issuer - consisting of the Issuing CA and TLS profile
+* A Certificate Issuer - consisting of the Issuing CA and the TLS profile

-The default certdog test root, the Root CA and Issuing CA certificates will be installed to the local machine store
+The default certdog test TLS root certificate, the Root CA and Issuing CA certificates will be installed to the local machine store